Giant Wood Moth

 The caterpillars pupate in their borehole.
 When the adult moth emerges, the empty pupal skin is left sticking out of the hole.

-The adult moths have a variable vague pattern of light and dark grey or brown on the wings, including a darker spot near the middle of each forewing.
+The adult moths have a variable vague pattern of light and dark grey or brown on the wings, including a pale-edged dark spot near the middle of each forewing.

 The forewings each have a sinusoidal hind margin, and the hindwings a convex hind margin.
 The moths are very large.